Last updated on April 18th, 2025

 Table of contents

-This Irish Soda Bread has a scone-like texture, modern twist of Irish whiskey-soaked currants and orange zest for added zing, It makes for a festive addition to your St. Patrick’s Day celebration or on a Spring breakfast table.
+This Irish Soda Bread has a tender, scone-like texture, with a warm depth of Irish whiskey-soaked currants and bright zing of orange zest.
+It makes for a festive addition to your St. Patrick’s Day celebration or on a Spring breakfast table.

 My recipe inspiration came from my 1967 “America Cooks, The General Federation of Women’s Clubs Cookbook.”
-The original recipe states “Originally the daily bread was made with just caraway seeds.
-For Sundays, raisins were added and the loaf was iced.”
+The original recipe states “Originally, the daily bread was made with just caraway seeds, but for Sundays, raisins were added and the loaf was iced.”

 - omitted the caraway seeds